📑 Table of contents

 - Less performant than top proprietary models

-- Self-hosting requires hardware (GPU)
+- Self-hosting requires hardware (GPUs)

-- Less advanced multimodal capabilities
+- No as advanced multimodal capabilities

-- Limited context window (128K)
+- More limited context window (128K)

-Good news: In 2026, using powerful LLMs for free is entirely viable.
+Good news: in 2026, using powerful LLMs for free is entirely viable.
 Here are the best options:

 Gemini Flash via Google AI Studio